xenloops/talk-dogfood-pipeline-ci/README.md

 ## Key takeaways
 * Development teams have many priorities; we don’t want to waste their time
-* Meet dev teams where they work
+* Meet devs where they work, and shift left in the process
-* Make your security recommendations worth the effort
 * Add the value of direct experience to your recommendations

 ## Ground rules